By Chelsea Hetelson

 The truth is all publications who have been distributing on campus since 2009 have been aware of the entire process and have even been given the opportunity to meet with the Business Services Division (BSD), the entity in charge of the newspaper box distribution system, and have their voice heard.

-The Fine Print has documents and emails from the BSD ranging from 2009 to present notifying us of the 2009 UF 2.003 Distribution of Printed Material, which was the first notice of the new change, their timeline for removal of private racks, notification of the removal of boxes and where they were moved to, the fact that there would be a fee for the use of the modular boxes and inviting us to meetings to make sure our voices are heard and even accepting our input by writing it into the regulation.
+The Fine Print has documents and emails from the BSD ranging from 2009 to the present notifying us of the 2009 UF 2.003 Distribution of Printed Material, which was the first notice of the new change.
+This includes a timeline for the removal of private racks, notification of the removal of independent racks and where they were moved to, notification of a fee for the use of the modular boxes, inviting us to meetings to make sure our voices are heard, and even accepting our input by writing our suggestions into the regulation.

-The most important issue to us as a small publication was the proposed fee to use the modular boxes.
-So we did meet with the men of BSD on multiple occasions and we did give input that was incorporated as part of the written regulation, which was to ensure that new publications have a window to use the modular boxes for free as they are just getting started to ensure free speech and improve the chance of success of any newly-created student publications.
+The most important issue to us as a small publication with almost no budget other than to print was not the color of the boxes, but the proposed fee for any publication of $50 to $100 per slot per semester to use the modular boxes.
+So we met with the directors in BSD on multiple occasions and we gave them our input, which ended up getting incorporated into the written regulation, which was to guarantee that all new publications have a period of time to use the modular boxes for free as they’re just getting started to ensure freedom of speech and to improve the chances of success for any newly-created student publications.
 This happened in 2009, 2010 and 2011.

-In August of 2012, the Alligator tried to sue UF for not preserving the free speech distinction between orange boxes and black boxes and began a website and online petition to “Save the Racks.”
+Then, mere months before the implementation date of the new mandatory use of the modular boxes on campus in August of 2012, the Alligator tried to sue UF for not preserving the obvious free speech distinction between orange boxes and black boxes and began a website and online petition to “Save the Racks.”